 2Raw DNA data can often be transferred from one company to another for free.
 For more information, click here.

-3Prices are for the U.S. market.
+3Prices are for the U.S. market, unless noted.

-4Click here for additional information.
+4Click here for additional information on database sizes.

 AncestryDNA, 23andMe, Family Tree DNA, and MyHeritage all offer both ethnicity estimates and a list of relatives who share DNA with you.
 Other labs, such as Living DNA, the National Geographic Genographic Project, and Genes for Good, do similar DNA tests but do not currently match you to relatives.
+Living DNA has promised relative matching in the first half of 2018.

 Autosomal Testing Growth